Dining Out 2 minutes 12 August 2024

 Where To Dine Along The Metropolitan Line

-Explore London's restaurants with our guide to the best eateries close to London Underground stations
+Explore London's restaurants with our guide to the best eateries close to London Underground stations.

 Providing easy access to the city's vast array of restaurants, The London Underground is not only a convenient way to travel around the capital, but a greener alternative too.
 The simplest way to pay is to tap your contactless card or smartphone.
 You can also buy an Oyster card (a pre-payment card which you can top up as required).
-In this article series, we take a look at some of the Michelin Inspectors’ favourite restaurants within easy reach of the Tube network.
+In this article series, we take a look at some of the Inspectors’ favourite restaurants within easy reach of the Tube network.
 For information on London's transport network, we've got that covered too.

 The Metropolitan Line is shown in burgundy on the London Underground map.